 Start at the Top

-No matter what room your cleaning, clean from the top down so that dirt and dust from higher surfaces falls on lower surfaces that haven’t yet been cleaned.
+No matter what room you’re cleaning, clean from the top down so that dirt and dust from higher surfaces falls on lower surfaces that haven’t yet been cleaned.
 Dust ceiling fans, then furniture wiping dirt directly on the floor.
 Clean all of the floors as your last step to remove the dirt and dust.

 Bedrooms-6 minutes per bedroom